omniaunusest/desktop-churches-set/Philosophy.md

             ░▀▀▀░▀░▀░▀░▀░▀▀▀░▀░▀░░░▀▀▀░▀░▀░▀▀▀░▀▀▀░░░▀▀▀░▀▀▀░░▀░
 ## Desktop Churches Set: Project Philosophy and Guidelines

+---

 ### 1. Core Values

-1. **Clear Structure:** Repository sections for each *church* and general information.
+1. **Clear Structure:** Organize the repository with dedicated sections for each *church* and general information.

-2. **Consistency:** Uniform formatting, naming conventions and user interactions across all scripts.
+2. **Consistency:** Maintain uniform formatting, naming conventions, and user interactions across all scripts.
     - Naming conventions
         - about scripts:
         `church_of_[function].py` (e.g., `church_of_icons.py`, `church_of_new_wave.py`).